Papier Mache Summer Fruit Bowls

 How To Paper Mâché Bowls DIY

 Watch our how to make a paper clay bowl video tutorial on auto play (I recently edited it condense it a bit for easy viewing!) and you can scroll down for the step by step photo instructions, as well as to watch our “Painting” video, which I sped up and is fun to watch!

 Or take a look at our step by step photos – Papier Mache Bowls!

 1) Soak your shredded paper overnight (or for a couple of hours)

 2) Use your hand blender to pulp it as smoothly as you can.

-3) Make your papier mache paste – mix 1 part flour with 2 parts water.
+3) Make your papier mache paste – mix 1 part of flour with 2 part of water.
 Pop it in the microwave at full heat for 10-20 second intervals.
 Keep stirring.
 Ours took about 50sec.
-It is ready when you have a thick paste.
-Try and squish out any lumps.
+It is ready when you have a thick paste with a thick glue-like consistency.
+Try and squish out any lumps and air bubbles.

 4) Mix 1 part papier mache paste with 3 parts of the papier mache pulp – BUT SQUEEZE OUT AS MUCH WATER AS POSSIBLE FIRST.